synesthesiam/voice2json/docs/recipes.md

 where `<Destination IP>` matches the first command and `<Command>` is [wait-wake](commands.md#wait-wake), [record-command](commands.md#record-command), or [record-examples](commands.md#record-examples).

-See the GStreamer [multiudpsink plugin](https://gstreamer.freedesktop.org/documentation/udp/multiudpsink.html) for streaming to multiple machines simultaneously (it also has multicast support too).
+See the GStreamer [multiudpsink plugin](https://gstreamer.freedesktop.org/documentation/udp/multiudpsink.html) for streaming to multiple machines simultaneously (it also has multicast support).

 ---